stevenclark92/stESP32/README.md

 I intended for this code to be used with the Arduino IDE or VSCode using Arduino extensions.
 Either should work.
 I haven't tested this with other boards, but I imagine this will work for RPi and Arduino boards, too, provided they are clocked fast enough.

 Getting started is easy.
-Compile and write the code to your MCU, and attach pins to your 8-Bit CPU via jumpers in the following order:
+Compile and write the code to your MCU and attach pins to your 8-Bit CPU via jumpers in the following order:

 ### Non-bus connections: